openshift/ansible-service-broker/docs/design.md

-Service Catalog will request a deprovision, ASB must lookout the instances that it knows about within its data store, will probably extract some about of parameters as to how that was originally provisioned, and run the AA `deprovision` action with some amount of parameters as arguments.
-AA is responsible for taking itself down.
+Service Catalog will request a deprovision, ASB must lookout the instances that it knows about within its data store, will probably extract some about of parameters as to how that was originally provisioned, and run the APB `deprovision` action with some amount of parameters as arguments.
+APB is responsible for taking itself down.

 ## Registry Adapter